(Update: This chapter has been edited. 11/15/2016)

 I shrugged back.
 "Well, alrighty then.
 Lead the way," I told the young woman.

-She turned around and walked smoothly down the road away from El Burro's, her back straight and tall.
+For a moment, the girl looked disappointed and uncertain.
+Then her large smile was back, and she led us down the road away from El Burro's, her back straight and tall.
 Everything about her seemed wrong, but like the innocent that I am, I went along.

-As you can see, I was completely duped into going along with this plot, the sneaky seductress.
-She offered me a big tasty apple, and you'd have to be super human not to take a bite of it.
+As you can see, I was completely duped into going along with his plot, the sneaky seductress.
+She offered me a bite of a tasty apple, which you'd have to be super human to resist it.
 But guess what?
-That was a poison apple.
+That was a poisonous apple.
 Because she's a witch.

 Oh, where was I?